opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 The primary question for a user of hybrid search in OpenSearch is how to choose the normalization and combination techniques and the weighting parameters for their application.

-What is best depends strongly on the corpus, on user behavior, and on the application domain – there is no one-size-fits-all solution.
+What is best depends strongly on the corpus, on user behavior, and on the application domain---there is no one-size-fits-all solution.

 However, there is a systematic way to arrive at this ideal set of parameters.
 We call identifying the best set of parameters *global hybrid search optimization*: we identify the best parameter set for all incoming queries; it is “global” because it doesn’t depend on per-query factors.
 We will cover this approach first before moving on to a dynamic approach that takes into account per-query signals.